cran/simplevis/README.md

 # simplevis

-### Overview
+### Purpose

-`simplevis` is a package of wrapper functions to make 'ggplot2' and 'leaflet' visualisation easier and prettier.
+simplevis is a package of wrapper functions to make ggplot2 and leaflet visualisation easier.

+The aim is of simplevis is to make the majority of visualisations easier, while supporting users to move between ggplot2 and simplevis as needed.

+simplevis makes things easier by:

+* minimising visualisation types available to vbar, hbar, point, line, boxplot or sf
+* minimising aesthetics available to x, y, colour and facetting
+* using a simpler method for colouring
+* using consistent prefixes and the Rstudio auto-complete function
+* using ggplot2 based terminology for leaflet visualisation.

+The package also supports making mobile-friendly visualisation for mobile devices.

 ### Installation